 students.
 The physiological data is used to assess causality in relation to L2 task performance thereby providing new insight into the measurement, trajectory and performative impact of L2

-The literature indicates that student motivation (expectancy-value orientation) and the ability to self-regulate cognition and behaviour (meta-learning strategies) are important factors in facilitating desirable academic achievements (Corno, 1986; Zimmerman & Pons, 1988), more so within the context of an online educational experience where there exist higher autonomy demands on students.
+Online education has expanded dramatically over the past 25 years and is now commonplace within higher education as part of the transnational student experience (Greenland & Moore, 2014).
+The literature indicates that student motivation (expectancy-value orientation) and the ability to self-regulate cognition and behaviour (meta-learning strategies) are important factors in facilitating desirable academic achievements (Zimmerman & Pons, 1988), more so within the context of an online educational experience where there exist higher autonomy demands on students.
 It has been suggested that, “one of the goals of formal education should be to equip students with motivational beliefs and metacognitive skills to educate themselves throughout their lives” (Sungur, 2007, p.
 324).
 Yet, the use of appropriate meta-learning strategies cannot be expected to contribute toward academic achievement outcomes if students are not motivated to apply them consistently and demonstrate persistence when faced with difficulties, distractions or other such problems.
-This project therefore asks: How do variations in student motivation (expectancy-value) and self-regulation (meta-learning strategies) impact academic achievement outcomes within an online language programme?
+This project therefore asks: How do variations in student motivation (expectancy-value) and self-regulation (meta-learning strategies) impact achievement within an online language programme?

 It is now accepted that having the predictive ability to understand and explain the academic successes and failures of students is of the utmost importance in higher education (Fenollar, 2008; Ruban and McCoach, 2005) and the renewed interest in constructivist and social cognitive approaches to meta-learning, meta-cognition and meta-awareness (e.g., learner autonomy) reflect this importance.
 Why do certain students achieve a higher level of academic achievement than others?
 What factors can be sighted as reliable causal predictors of academic success, and conversely, what factors can then be sighted as causal predictors of academic failure across various classes, subjects and programs?
 Are the antecedents of academic success in one class or subject also observable within another class or subject?
 What factors are primarily responsible for observed variations in academic success across different classes and subjects?
 Taking into consideration a plethora of cognitive and social antecedents, this project draws from the domain of educational psychology and provides answers to the aforementioned questions while further providing scholarly insight and data-backed understanding into the diverse learning experiences and variable outcomes of students.